Sonic Logo

 Sonic Symbol

 The main palette is blue.
-But it has become so now, and before used black, white, and purple gradients with a transition from lilac to cobalt.
+But it has become so now; before, it used black, white, and purple gradients, transitioning from lilac to cobalt.